Education and Advocacy

-- On May 22 five members of the Champlain Valley cluster group traveled to Vermont to meet with the director of the Vermont Refugee Resettlement Program that has for 20 years helped refugees find new lives in and around Burlington.
-Topics addressed at the meeting included the legal parameters of the resettlement process, supportive services for refugees in their new living environments, and possible collaborative efforts across our two states.
+On May 22 five members of our Champlain Valley group traveled to Vermont to meet with the director of the Vermont Refugee Resettlement Program that has for 20 - 30 years helped refugees find new lives in and around Burlington.
+We discussed the legal resettlement process, support services for refugees in their new living environments, and possible collaborative efforts.

-- Written responses to a rather negative letter to the editor in The Sun.
-Some were published.
-(It was good to note that other letters supportive of refugee work were submitted by people not necessarily connected to the group!)
+Written responses to a negative letter to the editor in The Sun.
+Some were published, including those written by others not in this group.

-- There was impressive and accurate press coverage for this event, including both written (Press Republican, The Sun, Adirondack Daily Enterprise) and audio (NCPR).
+There was impressive press coverage for this event, including both written (Press Republican, The Sun, Adirondack Daily Enterprise) and audio (NCPR).
 This kind of coverage is one of the best ways to educate the general public: http://www.pressrepublican.com/news/local_news/syrian-refugee-families-to-share-stories-at-keene-valley-gathering/article_f4b038f1-b8a6-5cd2-9ef1-dfdb092b8d90.html

-Our plans for the future include continuing to write letters of support, meeting with local officials as needed, and arranging for current and relevant presentations.
+Our plans for the future include continuing to write letters of support, meeting with local officials as needed, and arranging for presentations.
 Join us and contribute your own ideas for education and advocacy!

 Links to some excellent information sources:

-- The Vermont Refugee Resettlement Program in Colchester, VT, will begin settling Syrian refugees in Rutland, Vermont.
+The Vermont Refugee Resettlement Program in Colchester, VT, has resettled Syrian refugees in Rutland, Vermont.

-- Albany, NY, Anthony Opalka, City Historian, will lead a walking tour of Albany discussing the waves of immigration across the 19th and 20th centuries.
+Albany, NY, Anthony Opalka, City Historian, led a walking tour of Albany discussing the waves of immigration across the 19th and 20th centuries.

-- Read about church in Chicago, IL, sheltering a father of five, attempting to avoid deportion.
+Read about church in Chicago, IL, sheltering a father of five, attempting to avoid deportation.

-- Pope Francis is taking 12 Muslim refugees from Syria, including six children, back to Rome after visiting a detention center in Greece.
+Pope Francis has brought 12 Muslim refugees from Syria, including six children, back to Rome after visiting a detention center in Greece.

-- Article on "The Moral Dimensions of Hatred of Islam", written by Robert Harsh, a member of the Champlain Valley's Friends of Refugees group click here.
+Article on "The Moral Dimensions of Hatred of Islam" written by Robert Harsh, a member of the Champlain Valley Friends of Refugees group click here.